ebi-uniprot/uniprot-scripts/README.md

 ### get_accessions_with_feature_type_and_length.py

 This script queries UniProtKB for features with type, description and length conditions all satisfied at the same time.
-This script can be used from the command line as seen in the following example:
+It can called from the command line as seen in the following example:

 ```
 ./python/get_accessions_with_feature_type_and_length.py \